apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

   </p>
 </p>

-#### 2.3 Architecture description
+### Architecture Description

 * **MasterServer**

     MasterServer adopts a distributed and centerless design concept.
 MasterServer is mainly responsible for DAG task segmentation, task submission monitoring, and monitoring the health status of other MasterServer and WorkerServer at the same time.
-    When the MasterServer service starts, register a temporary node with Zookeeper, and perform fault tolerance by monitoring changes in the temporary node of Zookeeper.
+    When the MasterServer service starts, register a temporary node with ZooKeeper, and perform fault tolerance by monitoring changes in the temporary node of ZooKeeper.
     MasterServer provides monitoring services based on netty.

-    ##### The service mainly includes:
+    #### The Service Mainly Includes:

     - **Distributed Quartz** distributed scheduling component, which is mainly responsible for the start and stop operations of scheduled tasks.
 When Quartz starts the task, there will be a thread pool inside the Master that is specifically responsible for the follow-up operation of the processing task